Home | Product Categories | General | COM-10438

 The thermal printer takes 2.25" (57mm) wide thermal paper with a max roll diameter of 1.5" (39mm).
 Thermal paper is inexpensive and commonly found in most office supply stores in 85ft lengths.
 You may have to remove some paper from these rolls in order for it to fit into the printer.
 But, you can always use the excess paper in the printer, since you don't need to have a 'core' in the paper for it to work.

 The back panel has 2 3-pin connectors; one for power and one for serial communications.
 The thermal printer ships with default 19200bps baud rate.
 If you're using this printer in conjunction with an Arduino, you're going to need to connect it to the "Vin" pin and attach an external power supply, as the printer will draw more current than USB is capable of delivering.
-We've found that a 5V wall adapter works best (see related products below).
+We've found that these printers can draw about 1.5A because they need to generate heat, the best supply for the job is our laptop-style power supply (see related products below)

 The print head has a rated life of 50km!
 That means this printer can handle a marathon's distance (~30 miles) of printing before the head hits its rated limit.